DTU-NST/SocialDataExamCode/src/figures/README.md

-Folder where figures are generated
+Folder where figures are stored